az143/banban/README.md

-in this repository you'll find banban, a small tool that provides a variant and subset of [fail2ban](http://www.fail2ban.org) functionality that i personally consider useful, massaged and extende with stuff that f2b does _not_ do. banban relies directly and solely on iptables' recent match, and reacts close to realtime.
+in this repository you'll find banban, a small tool that provides a variant and subset of [fail2ban](http://www.fail2ban.org) functionality that i personally consider useful, massaged and extended with stuff that f2b does _not_ do. banban relies directly and solely on iptables' recent match, and reacts close to realtime.